ZOOM is the video conferencing tool you will use in this class to attend your discussion sections and office hours.

-- Find a quiet location from which to join your session, and make sure you have access to a fast LAN connection or excellent Wi-Fi signal (if you’re on campus, use Eduroam).
+- Find a quiet location to join your session, and ensure you have access to a fast LAN connection or excellent Wi-Fi signal (if you’re on campus, use Eduroam).

 - Log in to every session using your full first and last name.

 - Join a session a few minutes early to test your audio and video connections.
 You should also make sure you have the latest Zoom app downloaded (Zoom.us menu > Check for updates)

 - Use a headset (or earbuds) instead of speakers and a microphone.
 The connection may sound fine to you, but speakers and a microphone generate too much static for others.